logo

 What BIM Really Delivers

-Value for construction: BIM reduces rework at the design/construction stage, ensuring tools, spaces, and systems fit together before production starts.
+Value for construction: By ensuring that tools, places, and systems fit together before production begins, BIM minimizes rework during the design/construction phase.

 Digital Twin vs BIM: The Key Difference for Rework